 A model that has gained attention recently is motivated by control applications for combustion engines.
-In this setting, task releases are sometimes triggered by specific crankshaft rotation angles, leading to flexible inter-release separation times induced by different engine speeds.
+In this setting, task releases are triggered by specific crankshaft rotation angles, leading to flexible inter-release separation times induced by different engine speeds.
 Further, execution times may be variable as well, since at higher engine speeds, certain functionality is being dropped because of a lack of time until the next task release.
-The resulting model contains different frames with different inter-release times and a non-trivial pattern of possible switches between frame types that can be exploited for analysis purposes.
+The resulting model contains different frames with different interrelease times and a non-trivial pattern of possible switches between frame types that can be exploited for analysis purposes.
 More specifically, a priori knowledge about the minimal time that one job type has to be repeatedly released until a new type can be instantiated, can lead to more exact results.

 This model has been given different names, like Rate-Adaptive Tasks (Buttazzo et al. 2014), Variable Rate-Dependent Behaviour (Davis et al. 2014) or Adaptive Variable-Rate Tasks (Biondi et al. 2014).
 In a series of works, a few analysis methods have been developed.
-A sufficient utilization-based feasibility test (Buttazzo et al. 2014) was among the first known results.
-For static priorities, efficient but only sufficient ILP-based tests have been published (Davis et al. 2014) as well as an exact test (Biondi et al. 2014) which does an exhaustive search of all critical behaviour.
+A sufficient utilization-based feasibility test (Buttazzo et al.

+2014) was among the first known results.
+For static priorities, efficient but only sufficient ILP-based tests have been published (Davis et al. 2014) as well as an exact test (Biondi et al. 2014) which does an exhaustive search of all critical behaviours.

 Current results are usually based on the assumption that just one task in the system does exhibit variable-rate behavior.
 Future work includes investigation of task systems with several such tasks for which angular velocity is correlated.
-Of course, this model can be over-approximated with the non-cyclic GMF model (and therefore methods for DRT analysis can be applied), but without further adaption, corresponding analysis methods can only provide sufficient tests.
+Of course, this model can be over-approximated with the non-cyclic GMF model (and therefore methods for DRT analysis can be applied), but without further adaptation, corresponding analysis methods can only provide sufficient tests.
+The model offers an interesting research direction by investigating its relation to the DRT model and related formalisms in its hierarchy.
+Because of the dense set of existing frame sizes, there is no obvious one-to-one correspondence that would allow direct applicability of the methods surveyed in this article.
+However one may conjecture that such a mapping could be created by defining suitable equivalence classes on frame sizes, allowing definition of an equivalent graph-based model.